Etiology and PathogenesisTop

 2) Bacteria: Mycobacterium avium complex (MAC), Mycobacterium tuberculosis, Clostridium difficile, Salmonella spp, Shigella spp, Campylobacter jejuni, bacterial overgrowth syndrome.

-3) Protozoa: Microsporidia, Cryptosporidium parvum, Cystoisospora belli (formerly Isospora belli), Giardia intestinalis, Entamoeba histolytica, Blastocystis hominis, Cyclospora spp, Toxoplasma gondii, Pneumocystis jirovecii (previously carinii), Leishmania donovani.
+3) Protozoa: Microsporidia, Cryptosporidium parvum, Cystoisospora belli (formerly Isospora belli), Giardia intestinalis, Entamoeba histolytica, Blastocystis hominis, Cyclospora spp, Toxoplasma gondii, Pneumocystis jiroveci (previously carinii), Leishmania donovani.

 4) Fungi: Candida albicans, Cryptococcus neoformans, Histoplasma capsulatum, Coccidioides immitis.